hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/network/initializing-nmr-data-structures.md

     IN PVOID ClientBindingContext
     );

-// Structure for the WSK application&#39;s characteristics const NPI_CLIENT_CHARACTERISTICS Characteristics =
+// Structure for the WSK application's characteristics const NPI_CLIENT_CHARACTERISTICS Characteristics =
 {
   0,